geo909/MSequences2CoveringArrays/README.md

 This is the companion code of my PhD thesis.
 This program relies on several areas of discrete mathematics and a rather involved type of backtracking, to output covering arrays using a compact notation.
-A slightly more convoluted Cythonized version of this program, produced dramatic improvements over previously known covering arrays.
+A more convoluted cythonized version, produced dramatic improvements over previously known covering arrays.
 In the context of combinatorial testing, that meant up to 38% less tests required for some cases of parameters; for more information on combinatorial testing for software and its connection to covering arrays, you can check [this overview](https://csrc.nist.gov/projects/automated-combinatorial-testing-for-software).

 Understanding what this program does and how it works requires a certain familiarity with [my thesis](http://people.math.carleton.ca/~gtzanaki/project/phd-thesis), especially Chapter 4.